joergschultzelutter/arrl-extra-class-notes/README.md

 Desensitization occurs when a transmitter in close proximity and frequency to a receiver, without adequate isolation, causes interference and makes reception of weaker signals difficult.

 Memory tip: strong warriors capture weaker ones.

+## E7 E11

+Which type of detector circuit is used for demodulating SSB signals?

+- A. Discriminator
+- B. Phase detector
+- C. Product detector
+- D. Phase comparator

+Answer: C